-We offer a Choices Plus RMD Program that allows you to pre-authorize withdrawals from your IRA after you attain the Qualified Age under IRS regulations.
-The Tax Code requires that you take minimum distributions beginning on or before April 1 of the calendar year following the calendar year in which you turn the qualified age.
-The distribution required by April 1 is the distribution required for the year you actually turn the qualified age.
+We offer a Choices Plus RMD Program that allows you to pre-authorize withdrawals from your IRA after you attain the Qualified Age.
+The Tax Code requires that you take minimum distributions beginning on or before April 1 of the calendar year following the calendar year in which you turn the Qualified Age.
+The distribution required by April 1 is the distribution required for the year you actually turn the Qualified Age.
 Unless an exemption is otherwise available, you must take distributions for each calendar year after the year you turn the Qualified Age by December 31 of that year.
 These withdrawals are subject to ordinary income tax.
 See Part 8.